Kinzinger says Secret Service made ‘very conflicting’ statements on deleted texts

 Jan 6 committee member hits out at Secret Service over ‘very conflicting’ statements on deleted texts

+‘In the very least, it is quite crazy that the Secret Service would actually end up deleting anything related to one of the more infamous days in American history’, Republican lawmaker says

-A member of the House select committee investigating the January 6 attack on Congress says the Secret Service has contradicted itself in statements it made publicly and to his colleagues regarding whether text messages from the day of the attack are still accessible.
+Republican congressman and January 6 committee member Adam Kinzinger has accused the Secret Service of contradicting statements on whether text messages sent during the deadly attack on the US Capitol were still accessible.

-The controversy arose in recent days after the Inspector General of the Department of Homeland Security (OIG) wrote to the panel and declared that the agency had not only instigated delays in turning over materials related to January 6 but also had apparently deleted some relevant text messages after being informed of the need to hand them over to the OIG’s office.
+Last week, the bipartisan committee was informed by the Inspector General of the Department of Homeland Security (OIG) that the Secret Service was delaying efforts to hand over materials related to that day, and had apparently deleted relevant text messages.

-Mr Kinzinger said on Sunday in an interview with CBS’s Face the Nation that the agency had stated in one instance that they had lost all or some of the texts requested by lawmakers on the panel, while at another point declaring that they had turned over all “relevant” messages to the OIG.
+Mr Kinzinger said on Sunday that the agency claimed it had lost all or some of the texts requested by the panel - then declared all “relevant” messages were turned over to the OIG.

+“So we decided as a committee, let’s request these [texts] by Tuesday,” Mr Kinzinger said, during an interview with CBS.

+“In the very least, it is quite crazy that the Secret Service would actually end up deleting anything related to one of the more infamous days in American history”.

-It isn’t yet clear how many messages have been turned over to the OIG.
-The select committee has set a deadline of Tuesday for its subpoena of text messages and other phone records from the Secret Service.
+It is unclear how many text messages have been turned over by the Secret Service.
+The select committee set a deadline of Tuesday for its subpoena over the text messages and other phone records from the Secret Service.

+The DHS Office of Inspector General is the agency’s internal watchdog which investigates allegations of ethical misconduct.
+The Inspector General has coordinated personally with the January 6 committee as it investigates a claim from an aide to ex-White House chief of staff Mark Meadows about Donald Trump supposedly assaulting a Secret Service agent in a presidential SUV following his January 6 rally on the Ellipse and demanding to be taken to his supporters at the US Capitol.

+A Secret Service spokesman denied last week that it has been anything but forthcoming in response to the January 6 committee’s requests.
+No explanation was offered for the contradictory statements.

 Register for free to continue reading